Gigaspaces/xap-docs/site/content/xap/12.3/security/securing-your-data.markdown

 # Secured Space

-A secured embedded Space protects access (to data) which is granted only to users with sufficient privileges.
-When a remote Space proxy connects to a secured Space, it must provide security credentials (usually username and password - see [Custom Security](./custom-security.html) for extensions).
+A secured embedded Space protects access (to data), which is granted only to users with sufficient privileges.
+When a remote Space proxy connects to a secured Space, it must provide security credentials (usually the username and password, as explained in [Custom Security](./custom-security.html) regarding extensions).

 {{%tabs%}}
 {{%tab "  Namespace "%}}